-The Lepidoptera diversity and biology project offers many opportunities for training the next generation of biologists and conservationists in southeastern Peru and beyond.
+In addition to shedding light on the diversity and biology of Amazonian butterfly and moth species, the project offers many opportunities for training the next generation of biologists and conservationists in southeastern Peru and beyond.
+Photo: Aaron Pomerantz

 Long-term project goals

-Create a comprehensive butterfly list at Finca Las Piedras
+Create a comprehensive list of butterfly and moth species at Finca Las Piedras

 This is an essential first step to conducting further ecological research.
 To date only a handful of such lists exist for SE Peru, and none are current.

-Generate a region-wide database of butterfly distribution records
+Generate a region-wide database of species' distribution records

-Essentially, where do different species occur within SE Peru?
+Essentially, where do different species occur at the regional scale within SE Peru?
 This information will allow us to prioritize highly diverse parts of the region for future conservation efforts.

 Identify butterfly host plants

-Global warming is causing the SE Peruvian Amazon to become hotter and drier, yet we know almost nothing about the impacts on the region's plants and animals.
-We are trapping butterflies monthly to study these effects at Finca Las Piedras, the first study of its kind in SE Peru.
+Global warming is causing the Amazon to become hotter and drier, yet we know almost nothing about the impacts on the region's plants and animals.
+We are studying butterflies' adaptations to seasonality and the impacts of climate change on populations, the first study of its kind in SE Peru.

 Summary of project results to date